-For reporting cycle 2020/2022, a total of 159,510 lake acres were assessed for attainment of at least one designated use.
-This represents 49.4% percent of the total lake and pond acreage with at least one designated use (322,896.2) in the state.
-The percent of Illinois lakes and lake acres assessed as Fully Supporting and Not Supporting by designated use in 2020/2022 reporting cycle are listed in Table ES-4.
-Overall, the percent of lake acres assessed out of those with at least one designated use has remained relatively consistent over the last ten cycles - about 46 to 49 percent.
+The overall designated use support summary for Illinois lakes is presented in Table ES-4.
+For reporting cycle 2024, total of 105 lakes covering 86,945 acres (26.8%) of the total 324,168 acres with at least one designated use in Illinois have been assessed for the attainment of: Aquatic Life, Fish Consumption, Public and Food Processing Water Supply, Aesthetic Quality, and Indigenous Aquatic Life (Table ES-5).
+The percent of Illinois lakes and lake acres assessed as Fully Supporting and Not Supporting by designated use in 2024 reporting cycle are listed in Table ES-6.
 As with streams, each designated use in a lake is assessed as attained or not attained.
 Specific assessment results for lakes are shown in Appendix A-2.